Divine Lotus Flower and its Splendid Healing Power

 Lotus Flower Origin of Life

-The Lotus Flower’s Evolution over Million of Years
+The Lotus Flower’s Evolution over Millions of Years

-The mystery of the lotus flower lies in the fact that it is a living fossil.
+The mystery of the lotus flower lies in its status as a living fossil.
 Its history dates back to about 145.5 million years, and it survived the Ice Age (1.8 million to 10,000 years ago).

-It was an era of great geological and ecological change.
-It was during this time that most of the plants in the northern hemisphere went extinct.
+It was an era of significant geological and ecological change, during which most plants in the northern hemisphere went extinct.

-This plant survived that period because of its exceptional longevity—surely, it bestows the same to you.
-The flower also grows wild in Russia, Australia, Philippines, China, and Iran, and it seems to be able to survive in any extreme climate.
+This plant survived that period because of its exceptional longevity—indeed, it bestows the same on you.
+The flower also grows wild in Russia, Australia, the Philippines, China, and Iran, and it seems to survive in any extreme climate.

-The Egyptian lotus is thought to have been introduced to Egypt from India in the 6th century B.C. via the East-West trade route, but some believe it originated in Iran.
-It thrived on the banks of the Nile, and later cultivation was carried out by the ancient Greeks and the Phoenicians, and Romans.
+The Egyptian Lotus is thought to have been introduced to Egypt from India in the 6th century B.C. via the East-West trade route, but some believe it originated in Iran.
+It thrived on the banks of the Nile, and later, the ancient Greeks, Phoenicians, and Romans cultivated it.

-Together, these facts add to the symbolism of the lotus in cultures and religions throughout history.
+These facts add to the symbolism of the Lotus in cultures and religions throughout history.

 Lotus and its Interpretation in Major Religions

-Mainly, it’s common to observe the lotus’ prominence in Asia.
-Not only therapeutically but socially and religiously also.
+It’s common to observe the lotus’ prominence in Asia.
+Not only therapeutically but socially and religiously.

-The lotus is a part of almost every religion in Asia and has its unique meaning that dominates every country and the people’s lives.
+The Lotus is part of almost every religion in Asia, and its unique meaning dominates every country and people’s lives.

 Let’s see how this beautiful flower emphasizes its importance.

-It’s part of the Buddhist belief system that all people have the potential to achieve enlightenment, and it’s only a matter of time before each human being starts looking for and finds the absolute truth.
-Buddhists believe it is necessary to undergo reincarnations to refine one’s being until one reaches nirvana, the highest degree of awareness for a human being to achieve.
+It’s part of the Buddhist belief system that all people have the potential to achieve enlightenment, and it’s only a matter of time before each human being starts looking for and finding the absolute truth.
+Buddhists believe it is necessary to undergo reincarnation to refine one’s being until one reaches nirvana, the highest degree of awareness a human can achieve.

-For this reason, we find countless depictions of Buddha sitting on a lotus flower or his seat has carvings of lotus petals.
+For this reason, we find countless depictions of Buddha sitting on a lotus flower or his seat having lotus petals carved into it.
 Like the lotus flower, which begins to grow in the muddy, polluted water and blossoms into a perfect flower, these depictions stand for an enlightened being who has overcome the suffering that pervades the material world.
 It’s also not uncommon to find many Hindu gods depicted sitting or standing on the lotus flower.

 Lotus as the birth origin of Buddha

-The largest part of Budha’s teachings originates in the Lotus Sutra (Lotus of the True Dharma), where the sacred lotus flower signifies the essence of Buddhism.
-Buddhists also hold the belief that the Buddha was born over a lotus leaf.
+Most of Budha’s teachings originate in the Lotus Sutra (Lotus of the True Dharma), where the sacred lotus flower signifies the essence of Buddhism.
+Buddhists also believe that the Buddha was born over a lotus leaf.

-Buddhism has a belief that this pure flower brings a smile to the face of anyone who sees it.
+Buddhism believes this pure flower brings a smile to anyone who sees it.

 Buddhism teaches that, like the lotus flower, we must be a source of happiness and delight for others and make their lives meaningful and beautiful, no matter what difficulties or adverse circumstances surround us.

-In addition, in Buddhism, the color of each flower has a different meaning.
-For example, the white lotus is also a part of the Four Noble Truths and represents mental righteousness and perfection from inside: spiritual.
+In addition, in Buddhism, the colour of each flower has a different meaning.
+For example, the white Lotus is also a part of the Four Noble Truths and represents mental righteousness and perfection from the inside: spiritual.

-Can you relate the eightfold path from Budha’s teachings to the eight pearls of white lotus?
-You should because Budha’s birth spot also has a connection with the eightfold path.
+Can you relate the eightfold path from Buddha’s teachings to the eight pearls of the White Lotus?
+You should do so because Budha’s birth spot also connects with the eightfold path.

-Just as the rose has significance for love and emotional refinement, the red lotus represents a pure heart.
-Its nature is encoded in the characters for compassion, ardor, and love.
+Just as the rose is significant for love and emotional refinement, the red Lotus represents a pure heart.
+The characters for compassion, ardour, and love encode its nature.

-The blue lotus is a sign of triumph; it connotes a win over the senses.
+The blue Lotus is a sign of triumph; it connotes a win over the senses.
 It also stands for truth and wisdom.
-The magnificent pink lotus is itself a representation of the Buddha and his teachings.
+The magnificent pink Lotus represents the Buddha and his teachings.

 Lotus Flower in Hinduism

-The Budh’s mantra “Om mani Padme hum” is thought to be carrying something rich, mysterious, sacred, and deeply spiritually aware.
+The Buddha’s mantra “Om mani Padme hum” carries something rich, mysterious, sacred, and deeply spiritually aware.
 In this mantra, the word “Padme” means “locus.”
-The mantra itself is often referred to as “the jewel in the lotus,” and it translates to “praise to the jewel in the lotus,” describing the oneness and fraternity of all beings and the divine potential within.
+The mantra is often referred to as “the jewel in the lotus,” it translates to “praise to the jewel in the lotus,” describing the oneness and fraternity of all beings and the divine potential within.

-Lotus throne or lotus platform, in Asian art, refers to a stylized lotus flower that forms the base or seat of the statue.
+In Asian art, the lotus throne or lotus platform refers to a stylized lotus flower that forms the base or seat of the statue.
 (In Buddhist, Hindu, and Jain art, it is the usual pedestal for statues of deities.)

 The Holiness of Lotus in Hinduism